A lot can be done to keep the kidneys healthy!

 Diabetes mellitus is one of the main causes of kidney disease.
 Elevated blood sugar levels damage the kidneys in the long term.
-Similar to kidney disease, elevated blood sugar levels may not cause any symptoms.
+Like kidney disease, elevated blood sugar levels may not cause any symptoms.
 This makes early recognition all the more important.
 Educated advice on a healthy and balanced diet should therefore be given to reduce the risk of diabetes.

-If your patient already has diabetes, daily self-monitoring of blood glucose levels is essential.
+If your patient already has diabetes, daily self-monitoring of blood glucose levels are essential.
 In addition, the patient should have their kidney function (eGFR) and urine albumin levels checked at least once a year so that any kidney damage can be detected early.

 Observe Blood Pressure

 Uncontrolled blood pressure can damage the kidneys in the long term.
 Therefore, it is important that the patient is checking her/his blood pressure regularly.
 Unfortunately, high blood pressure is often diagnosed at a late stage due to a lack of direct symptoms.
 If blood pressure is too high, lifestyle habits such as weight, diet, salt consumption and exercise should be checked and medication should be discussed between you and your patient.
 Please make sure that your patients take their prescribed medication regularly.

 Increasing numbers of people are overweight or obese, which often leads to increased blood pressure, blood sugar and lipid levels – the metabolic syndrome.
 Serious consequences of obesity include type 2 diabetes mellitus and an increased cardiovascular risk which are a threat to kidney health.
 Take the time and inform your patients about the importance of these factors in order to reduce the risk of kidney disease and achieve treatment success for those who already suffer from kidney disease.
 Sufficient medical education about healthy eating and exercise should be in place, which will enable patients to reach and maintain their normal healthy weight.